benchoufi/scrappers/README.md

  `./bdutil -P metamap -b metamap_hd -u deploy_metamap.sh run_command -- ./deploy_metamap.sh -o $OS -y $year`

+### custom synchronisation

+`rsync_nodes.sh` is intended to allow synchronization on some range of workers.
+This is not provided by `bdutils`. (this needs improvement to target nodes by name and range).

 ## BMJ scraping
 in the src/ directory, you'll find the BMJ Open Access scrapper.